Mode (user interface): Avoid when possible

 Alternatives to modes such as the undo command and the recycle bin are recommended when possible.
 HCI researcher Donald Norman argues that the best way to avoid mode errors, in addition to clear indications of state, is helping the users to construct an accurate mental model of the system which will allow them to predict the mode accurately.

 This is demonstrated, for example, by some stop signs at road intersections.
 A driver may be conditioned by a four-way stop sign near his or her home to assume that similar intersections will also be four way stops.
 If it happens to be only two way, the driver could proceed through if he or she sees no other cars.
-Especially if there is an obstructed view, a car could come though and hit the first car broadside.
-An improved design alleviates the problem by including a small diagram showing which of the directions have a stop sign and which don't, thus improving the situational awareness of drivers.
+Especially if there is an obstructed view, a car could come through and hit the first car broadside.
+An improved design alleviates the problem by including a small diagram showing which of the directions have a stop sign and which do not, thus improving the situational awareness of drivers.